acryptos/docs-thegreatwave/README.md

 * DeFi and DAO model allows fans and investors to fund and directly support artists and get return on their investment

-* Artists to be paid fairly through commission of their work for the DAO, and can choose to reinvest in the WAV ecosystem
+* Artists to be paid through commission of their work for the DAO, and can choose to reinvest in the WAV ecosystem

 * Developers, designers and project team help to create and gamify assets for artists, creating more revenue streams while tapping into new audiences and communities

-* Grow and nurture The Great Wave as a brand and a networking hub, and position ourselves to partner with various Web3/blockchain projects and marketplaces that are building in the music, art and gaming domains
+* Grow and nurture The Great Wave as a brand and community, and position ourselves to partner with various projects and marketplaces

 * Revenue generated to be reinvested in treasury and shared with artists and DAO token holders